Dual Enrollment Parent/Guardian Authorization

 (2) Financial Concerns and Obligations for Dual Enrollment Students

-1. Students must submit complete applications for the Tennessee Dual Enrollment Grant (DEG) by posted deadlines.
+1. Students must submit complete applications for the Tennessee Dual Enrollment Grant (DEG) by posted deadlines through the TSAC Student Portal: https://www.tn.gov/collegepays/tsac-student-portal.

-2. Students and parents both understand how using DEG funding for courses 5-8 will impact their HOPE scholarship.
+2. Students and parents both understand how using DEG funding for courses 5-10 will reduce their HOPE scholarship.

 3. Students and parents both understand the student must maintain a college GPA of at least 2.75 to continue receiving DEG funding in subsequent dual enrollment semesters.